Javagedes/patina/docs/src/introduction.md

 To put it simply, Patina is a [PI spec](https://uefi.org/specifications) compliant pure rust DXE Core with an interface for writing monolithically compiled [Patina components](component/getting_started.md) (drivers) using a dependency injection model.
-Patina takes a more opinionated stance on some implementatino details to provide a more secure runtime.
+Patina takes a more opinionated stance on some implementation details to provide a more secure runtime.
 Due to this, there are some key platform requirements that differ from a non-Patina implementation.
 See [Patina Requirements](integrate/patina_dxe_core_requirements.md) for more information regarding this.